Waaatza/SplitViewBundle/readme.md

 ## Quick Start

-Open multiple objects in your Pimcore Admin UI in just two steps:
+Open multiple objects in your Pimcore Admin UI in two steps:

 // Example: Open objects with IDs 1 and 2
 new pimcore.object.splitview(1, 2);

-Or right-click on any object in the tab bar and select "Add to SplitView".
+Or right-click on any object in the tab bar and select "Open in SplitView".

 ## Usage